Ijaymoira/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result of power divided by divide plus new line
+display the result of breadth to the power of love